-Early in our marriage my husband and I attended a Marriage Encounter weekend.
+Early in our marriage (more than 40 years ago!) my husband and I attended a Marriage Encounter weekend.
 Perhaps you’ve heard of these weekends.
-Participants listen as leader couples give instructive, revealing presentations on various aspects of their own marriages.
-Later in the privacy of hotel rooms, participants dialogue about their own marriages.
+Participants listen as leader couples give instructive, revealing presentations on various aspects of their own relationships.
+Later in the privacy of hotel rooms, partners dialogue together about their own relationships.

 My husband was not the least bit interested in going when I first brought up the idea of the conference, but he went anyway.
 Though he did not take off his watch as we were instructed to do, and though I was uptight about both his attitude and the watch, it turned out to be a fine weekend.

 What sticks in my mind about that weekend is a statement by the leaders: “This weekend is to help good marriages become better.”
 Since then I’ve puzzled about what, exactly, makes for good marriages.
 And so, perhaps, have you.
 John Gottman, a researcher and marital therapist from the University of Washington, has for many years been studying what he calls the “Masters and Disasters” of marriage.
 He describes three features that good marriages have in common.
 I’d like to describe those features for you and show what they might look like in a typical Banner reader’s marriage.

 Friendship: cognitive room